 Here’s what they have pledge to support in the next parliament.

 Anas Sarwar’s party unveiled his party’s policy priorities on Thursday 23 April and are hoping to take second place from the Scottish Conservatives on 6 May.

-The party has lost seats at every single Scottish election since 1999 so reversing this trend would be a positive step for the party, which went from being Scotland’s dominant party in the 2007 Scottish General Election (and 2010 UK election) to battling it out with the Conservatives for second place in 2016 and 2021.
+The party has lost seats at every single Scottish election since 1999 so reversing this trend would be a positive step for the party, which went from being Scotland’s dominant party in the 2007 Scottish General Election (and the 2010 UK election) to battling it out with the Conservatives for second place in 2016 and 2021.

 The party is now on its tenth permanent leader since devolution but polls suggest Anas Sarwar is cutting through.
-A win for Scottish Labour would be to take second place from Douglas Ross’ Scottish Conservatives.
+A significant win for Scottish Labour would be to take second place from Douglas Ross’ Scottish Conservatives.